angonyfox/bt-ccxt-store/README.md

       }
 ```

 - Added new private_end_point method to allow using any private non-unified end point.
-    An example for getting a list of postions and then closing them on Bitfinex
+  An example for getting a list of positions and then closing them on Bitfinex
   is below:

 ```
       # NOTE - THIS CLOSES A LONG POSITION.
 TO CLOSE A SHORT, REMOVE THE '-' FROM